bernard357/mcp-watch/README.md

 ![pumping](docs/pumping.png)

 ### Install Grafana and visualize data

+[Grafana](http://grafana.org/) is an open source metric analytics & visualization suite.
+It is most commonly used for visualizing time series data for infrastructure and application analytics but many use it in other domains including industrial sensors, home automation, weather, and process control.

 Download the code and run it, as per instructions from [the official installation page of Grafana](http://docs.grafana.org/installation/).
 Almost any operating system, including Windows, can be used for a Grafana back-end server.
 On Ubuntu do the following: